Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Large Language Model Safety

 \subsubsection{Robust Inference}

 Robust inference methods focus on adjusting the inference process to reduce the impact of backdoors during text generation.

 \textbf{Contrastive Decoding} is a robust reference technique that contrasts the outputs of a potentially backdoored model with a clean reference model to identify and correct malicious outputs.
 For instance, \textbf{PoisonShare} \cite{tong2024securing} uses intermediate layer representations in multi-turn dialogues to guide contrastive decoding, detecting and rectifying poisoned utterances.
 Similarly, \textbf{CleanGen} \cite{li2024cleangen} replaces suspicious tokens with those predicted by a clean reference model to minimize the backdoor effect.
+Li et al. \cite{li2024purifying} proposed ensembling the logits of the potentially compromised model with a small, benign model to mitigate malicious generations.
 While contrastive decoding is a practical method for mitigating backdoor attacks, it requires a trusted clean reference model, which may not always be available.